 Worried About a Child, Young Person or Adult?

-An easy-to-use guide to responding to concerns regarding children or adults
+Here is an easy-to-use guide to responding to concerns regarding children or adults.

 This section outlines how you should respond when you are concerned that a child or adult (person at risk) is at risk of being harmed.
 It incorporates Local Safeguarding Children and Adult Boards policies and guidance.